nayaneye/nayaneye.github.io/README.md

+### Hi there 👋

-🔭 I’m currently recently started contributing on https://www.swift.org/ 📫 How to reach me: nayaneye@gmail.com
+- 🔭 I’m currently recently started contributing on https://www.swift.org/
+- 📫 How to reach me: nayaneye@gmail.com